Stay right here for our final news roundup and information overload.

 It is absolutely unreal.

-Oh, I've uh a star was born, it was shocking off of them yesterday.
+It was shocking off of them yesterday.

-And I I've had Caroline on the program enough that I know I knew how capable she was.
+And I've had Caroline on the program enough that I know I knew how capable she was.

 She's only 27 years old.

-Uh she was going to be on last night, but we had to move it to tonight.
+She was going to be on last night, but we had to move it to tonight.

-And and my interview with JD Vance tonight.
+And my interview with JD Vance tonight.

-So uh we're looking forward to having her, but I don't think they know how to deal with her.
+But I don't think they know how to deal with her.

 No doubt.

-By the way, my wife and I are going this weekend to the black pearl in Newport.
+By the way, my wife and I are going this weekend to the Black Pearl in Newport.

 Yeah, Rick, don't take this the wrong way.